August 31, 2015

 Whenever you’re moving data across domains you’re going to want to backup your progress.
 By default, the plugin doesn’t give you an option NOT to backup which I appreciate.
 You can also choose individual tables in the database to backup.

 A recent update to the WP Migrate DB Pro plugin brought us the addition of migrating media files.
 Now rather than having to FTP into your uploads folder you can just tick the media files option in the migration from and move them all at once.
 On top of that, you can do a comparison during the migration to only include new media files or remove files that don’t already exist from wherever you’re migrating from.

 Save Your Settings

-There are some nice security features bundled with the plugin that allow you to accept or reject pushing and pulling from untrusted sources.
-On top of that you need to have your plugin licensed and secret key saved in order to get rolling with the plugin.
+There are some nice security features bundled with the plugin that allows you to accept or reject pushing and pulling from untrusted sources.
+On top of that, you need to have your plugin licensed and secret key saved in order to get rolling with the plugin.
 All of these hurdles make it rather secure for a simple WordPress plugin in my opinion.